jasonkuhrt/template-typescript-lib/README.md

    1. `.tsbuildinfo` cache setup, output discretely into `node_modules/.cache`
    1. Separate `tsconfig.json` for `tests` and `src` respectively
    1. [`importHelpers`](https://www.typescriptlang.org/tsconfig#importHelpers) enabled to minimize build size.
+   1. [`declaration`](https://www.typescriptlang.org/tsconfig#declaration) so your users can power their intellisense with your packages typings.
+   1. [`declarationMap`](https://www.typescriptlang.org/tsconfig#declarationMap) enabled to make your published source code be navigated to when your users use "go to definition".
+   1. [`sourceMap`](https://www.typescriptlang.org/tsconfig#sourceMap) enabled to allow your users' tools to base off the source for e.g. stack traces instead of the less informative derived built JS.
 1. [ESLint](https://eslint.org/)
    1. TypeScript integration
    1. TS type-checker powered eslint checks enabled